fifth-postulate/group-theory-with-gap/manuscript/Burnside.md

 two-colored necklaces of size 6 is {$$}84/6 = 14{/$$}.

 ## Proof
-In order to proof Burnside's lemma we will count the elements in the set {$$}\{(x, g) | x \cdot g = x \}{/$$}.
+In order to prove Burnside's lemma we will count the elements in the set {$$}\{(x, g) | x \cdot g = x \}{/$$}.
 Notice that it equals {$$}\sum_{g \in G} |X^{g}|{/$$}.
 It also equals {$$}\sum_{x \in X} |G_{x}|{/$$}.
 By the Orbit-Stabiliser theorem each {$$}|G_{x}|{/$$} equals